TuringGpt/trace/README.md

    ```
    az version
    ```
-7. Install nodemon and azurite for local development. azurite is used to create local azure blob storage for testing purpose. we're creating `azure-blob-storage` folder in project root which will be used to mimic upload recordings.
+7. Install azurite for local development. azurite is used to create local azure blob storage for testing purpose. we're creating `azure-blob-storage` folder in project root which will be used to mimic upload recordings.
    ```
-   npm i -g nodemon azurite
+   npm i -g azurite
    azurite-blob -l ./azure-blob-storage
    ```
 8. Create Blob storage container using azure cli.